Antipurity/sensor-network/js-lib/docs/README.md

 Extends this sensor network over the Internet, to control others.

-Methods:
-- `signal(metaChannel: { send(string), close(), onopen, onmessage, onclose }, maxCells=65536)`: on an incoming connection, someone must notify us of it so that negotiation of a connection can take place, for example, [of a `WebSocket` which can be passed directly](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 Options:
 - `iceServers = []`: the [list](https://gist.github.com/mondain/b0ec1cf5f60ae726202e) of [ICE servers](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer/urls) (Interactive Connectivity Establishment).
 - `signaler`: a convenience: on construction, does `sensor.signal(signaler(sensor))` for you.
 Props of `sn.Handler.Internet` go well here.

+Methods:
+- `signal(metaChannel: { send(string), close(), onopen, onmessage, onclose }, maxCells=65536)` for manually establishing a connection: on an incoming connection, someone must notify us of it so that negotiation of a connection can take place, for example, [of a `WebSocket` which can be passed directly](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 Browser compatibility: [Edge 79.](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/createDataChannel)